Teoroo-CMC/PiNN/docs/usage/potential.md

 The absolute value of total energy from ab-initio calculations can often be very large.
-To avoid numerical problems, it is common practice to assign a constant atomic energy (dress) to each type of atom such that the average energy is shifted to zero.
+To avoid numerical problems, it is common practice to assign a constant atomic energy (dress) to each type of atom, such that the average energy is shifted to zero.
 Such an atomic dress can be generated with `pinn.utils.get_atomic_dress`